AjStraight619/edge-detection-app/backend/README.md

 - Socket.io Event: `process_frame`
   - Input: Base64 encoded image data
-  - Output: Base64 encoded processed image with focus peaking highlights
+  - Output: Base64 encoded processed image with edge detection highlights

 ## Troubleshooting

 If you experience issues:

 1. Make sure all dependencies are installed correctly
-2. Check that port 5000 is not being used by another application
+2. Check that port 8000 is not being used by another application
 3. Verify the frontend is properly configured to connect to the backend